 Inspect the Other Furniture

-Bed bugs will travel from up to 20 ft. to feed on a host.
-Which means that bed bugs could be lurking in the chair in the corner, or even in the nightstand next to the bed.
+These tiny creatures will travel from up to 20 ft. to feed on a host.
+Which means that these pests could be lurking in the chair in the corner, or even in the nightstand next to the bed.
 You’re still looking for rusty spots and the presence of the bugs here.

 Check Doors & Window Frames

-Many times, bed bugs can travel through doors and window frames, through the small cracks that humans can’t see.
+Many times, these pests can travel through doors and window frames, through the small cracks that humans can’t see.
 If you see rusty spots by your doors or window frames, this is a sign that bed bugs are in the room or have been in the room, and you need to have it inspected before you go to sleep.

 Check Your Body